-The Dublin Coffman campus does not have any on-campus housing facilities and consists of classroom space utilized at the Dublin Coffman High School located in Dublin, Ohio.
+Miami University utilizes classroom space at the Cincinnati Public Schools Education Center located in Cincinnati, Ohio.
 The building is accessible through the front door where office personnel are able to give access to persons asking for entrance.
-During school hours, an exterior door buzzer system with camera and intercom capabilities is used to monitor access.
+During regular hours, (Monday-Friday from 7:30 a.m. to 5:30 p.m.) an exterior door buzzer system with a camera and intercom capabilities is used to monitor access.
 During evening and night hours, the school doors are closed and locked while after-hours staff work inside the building.
-The campus is patrolled regularly by local police.
+The campus has an after-hours alarm system monitored by an off-site security company and is patrolled regularly by local police.